mafazsyed/results_post_processor/README.md

     - Updated graphical user interface to a modern style
     - Other user interface and quality of life updates
     - Fixed – the application’s features only worked when 28 files were in the input folder
+    - Added Linux support/compatibility

 - **Version 1.2.0 (In Development / Awaiting Release):**
     - The equation to calculate the MFS was fixed before, however, could now be chosen by the user
     - The radius to consider could be changed by the user now
-    - Looking at options to add MacOS (and direct Linux instead of using Wine) compatibility
+    - Looking at options to add MacOS compatibility